ShivamTripathi028/rak-chatbot-backend/product-categories/accessories/rak9155/quickstart.md

 - Do not insert foreign objects into any part of RAK9155.
 - Do not expose RAK9155 or its components to direct flame.
 - Do not install RAK9155 near heat sources.
-- If there is a chance for the ambient temperature to reach 55° C or higher, make sure to shield RAK9155 from direct sunlight either by placing the device under the solar panel or other type of shield.
+- If there is a chance for the ambient temperature to reach 55°&nbsp;C or higher, make sure to shield RAK9155 from direct sunlight either by placing the device under the solar panel or other type of shield.
 - Do not immerse RAK9155 or its components in water or other fluids.
   :::